Why You Need to Visit Óbidos and The Best Things to Do

 - Christmas Holiday Market

-Now that you know some of the best things to do while visiting Obidos, you may be wondering how to get here.
-Located about an hour North of Lisbon and 2 hours South of Porto, Obidos is a great day trip.
-If you are planning on driving between Porto and Lisbon, Obidos is a must-stop, in my humble opinion.
+Now that you know some of the best things to do while visiting, you may be wondering how to get here.
+Located about an hour North of Lisbon and 2 hours South of Porto by car, Obidos is a great day trip.
+If you are planning to drive between Porto and Lisbon, Obidos is a must-stop, in my humble opinion.

-If you drive to Obidos (what we did), I suggest parking on the outskirts of the city.
+If you drive to Obidos (what we did), I suggest parking on the outskirts of the town.
 This is because the streets are tiny, with single lanes.
 Parking towards the outside will be easier and less stressful!
-We parked on R. do Chafariz dos Cavalos and walked up to the city walls near Ja!mon Ja!mon restaurant.
+We parked on R. do Chafariz dos Cavalos and walked up to the town walls near Ja!mon Ja!mon restaurant.

 If you don’t have a car, it is still quite easy to reach Obidos from Lisbon via public transportation.
+It will take between 2-3 hours.
 Additionally, you can join a group trip with transportation.
 These tours usually include a few stops.

 Most people take a day trip to Óbidos, which I think is fine.
 The town is very small, so you can really enjoy a couple of hours here if you’re pressed for time.
 However, if you are doing a road trip through Portugal, Obidos can be a nice place to spend the night, especially if you’re visiting Portugal during the summer.